 New York City is one of the most fun cities in the world during the holiday season.
 The activities abound, the whole city gets decorated with holiday lights, Christmas decorations, and intricate window displays.

-Spending holidays in NYC can get expensive, but there are SO MANY fun free things to do (and to see!) in New York City in December – and that's what this post is all about.
-Here is my list of top 10 Things To Do (and To See!) in NYC during the winter holiday season:
+Spending holidays in NYC can get expensive, but there are SO MANY fun free things to do (and to see!) in New York City in December.
+And, that's what this post is all about.
+Here is my list of Top 10 Things To Do in NYC during the winter holiday season:

 1. Gigantic Christmas decorations and lights in midtown Manhattan

-Gigantic Christmas lights on 6th Avenue.
+When visiting NYC in December, be sure not to miss the gigantic Christmas lights on 6th Avenue.
 They look like huge lipsticks of different colors or rockets ready to launch, don't they?

 There are beautiful lights everywhere in midtown Manhattan:

-The tree is placed right in front of the Rockefeller building:
+The tree is placed right in front of the Rockefeller building.